 “Come out!
 Come out!
 Where are you all hiding?”
 Giristroula shouts up at the windows above the shops as we walk through Lincoln’s deserted centre streets.

-“Arseholes!” comes a distant call from somewhere back down the pedestrianised high street.
+“Arseholes!” comes a distant call from somewhere back down the pedestrianised high street behind us.

 “If you see anything suspicious….”

 I look round at the smiling white haired old man, the apologising woman in her florally dress, Giristroula looking up at the train tannoy with a scrunched face unable to quite understand what the man is saying.

 “…See it.
 Say it.
 Sort it,” the driver finishes.
 Our half empty carriage rattles away down the sun-drenched line.